PopovEvgeniy/fntextract/readme.txt

 Description and usage

 This program lets you decompile font files for games that are built on MUGEN game engine.
-This program takes a target file name as a command-line argument.
+This program takes a target file name as the command-line argument.

 Exit codes

-0 - Operation successfully completed.
+0 - Operation was successfully completed.
-1 - Can't open input file.
+1 - Can't open the input file.
-2 - Can't create output file.
+2 - Can't create the output file.
-3 - Can't jump to target offset.
+3 - Can't jump to the target offset.
 4 - Can't allocate memory.
 5 - Invalid format.